 Another favorite of our visit was making our own glass piece.
 Yes, you read that correctly!
 You can purchase a piece in the Corning Museum of Glass gift shop, of course, but for a really special souvenir you can make your own too!

 It’s SUPER affordable to make something.
 Prices range from $9 to $30 depending on what you chose to make.
-Whether you select a frame you create with fusing, or glass you decorate with shapes through sandblasting, or a glass formed ornament there’s something for everyone (ages 4 and up are covered).
+There’s something for everyone whether you select a frame you create with fusing, or glass you decorate with shapes through sandblasting, or a glass formed ornament.
 Shipping the finished piece to your home is an option as well, since your creation needs 12 hours to cool in temperature controlled storage before you can take it.